Top Diving Destinations in Indonesia

 Maluku or internationally known as the Moluccas is a group of islands in the Banda Sea, the Eastern part of Indonesia that used to be under four Kingdoms.
 The diving destination in this area called as the Forgotten Islands by Liveaboard companies because the islands are undeveloped, distant from population centers and far off any beaten path.

 Why visiting the Forgotten Islands?
 Its remoteness makes the location very special for adventurous travelers who love the ocean and the unknown cultures.
 Banda sea offers healthy reefs with amazing walls diving, impressive sea fans and sponges, and abundant fish.
-A scuba diver in ScubaBoard Forum wrote a review of some dive sites in Maluku: “My favorite places were ‘Lava Flow’ – an underwater hilly landscape with extremely dens hard coral covering, ‘Batu Kapal’ – underwater pinnacles with massive amount of fish and abundant moray eels and ‘Pulau Hatta’, where we saw our first hammerhead sharks.”
-Meanwhile in Ambon, the most developed city in Maluku region, is known to have amazing diving for scuba divers who loves small critters.
+A scuba diver in ScubaBoard Forum wrote a review of some dive sites in Maluku: “My favorite places were ‘Lava Flow’ – an underwater hilly landscape with extremely dense hard coral covering, ‘Batu Kapal’ – underwater pinnacles with massive amount of fish and abundant moray eels and ‘Pulau Hatta’, where we saw our first hammerhead sharks.”
+Meanwhile, in Ambon, the most developed city in the Maluku region is known to have amazing diving for scuba divers who love small critters.

 “the Richest Coral Reef on Earth.”